int-brain-lab/ibl-sorter/README.md

-# Python port of KiloSort2
+# IBL Spike Sorting

-This is a Python port of the original MATLAB version of [Kilosort 2.5](https://github.com/MouseLand/Kilosort), written by Marius Pachitariu, with Neuropixel specific improvements and software engineering enhancements.
+This is a Python port of the original MATLAB version of [Kilosort 2.5](https://github.com/MouseLand/Kilosort), written by Marius Pachitariu.

+TODO: changes
-The modifications are described in [this white paper](https://doi.org/10.6084/m9.figshare.19705522.v3).
+The modifications are described in [this presentation](https://docs.google.com/presentation/d/18bD_vQU45bLDSxd_QW2kbzEg8_5o3dqO5Gm9huXbNKE/edit?usp=sharing)
+We are working on an updated version of the whitepaper, but in the meantime, you can refer to [the previous version here](https://doi.org/10.6084/m9.figshare.19705522.v3).

 ## Installation

 ### System Requirements

 The code makes extensive use of the GPU via the CUDA framework.
 A high-end NVIDIA GPU with at least 8GB of memory is required.

-### Doing the install using Anaconda (Linux)
+The solution has been deployed and tested on Cuda 12+.

+### Python environment

 Only on Linux, first install fftw by running the following